o-ran-sc/sim-a1-interface/docs/simulator-api.rst

 GET
 +++

 Get a counter.
-Counter-name can be one of the following: 'num_instances', 'num_types' or 'interface'.
+Counter-name can be one of the following: 'num_instances', 'num_types', 'interface', 'remote_hosts' or 'datadelivery'.

 **URL path:**